thedotmack/grunt-slide-deck/slides/simple-grunt-http-server.md

     });

 note:
-    Now let's set up some Grunt tasks that create a simple http server, and will listen for file changes while we work so we can set our browser to Livereload when we save files in our project.
+    - Now let's set up some Grunt tasks that create a simple http server, and will listen for file changes while we work so we can set our browser to Livereload when we save files in our project.

-    You can see them pressing 's'.